Showcase Project Information

 Each school can submit an unlimited number of projects, so long as 5 representatives from the school will attend the conference to present each project.

 Projects should be substantial.
 If a high level of effort is apparent when your project is being judged, your project will earn more points.
 Think outside the box, cover all your bases, and use a team to divide a huge project into small pieces so your school can succeed.
-The winning project of the TechOlympics showcase will have the opportunity to present their project on the main stage in front of over 500 of their peers!
+The winning project of the TechOlympics showcase will have the opportunity to present their project in front of over 500 of their peers!

 |Creativity and Originality||High: Surprisingly innovative.
 Clearly not a copy of anything that already exists.

 Low: Not very original at all, an overused idea.
 Cliché, unimaginative.

 |Presentation||High: All students showed terrific and professional stage presence, and present very well.
 Visuals and graphics look very professional.

 Low: Poor public speaking skills shown.
 Visuals not effective in communicating the idea.

 |Real-World Impact||High: Project provides a powerful, innovative solution to a real-world problem that could have impact on many people, if implemented widely.